CPD Points: 12

 Date: Friday 7th & Saturday 8th June 2019.

 Time: Friday 7th – 3pm to 8pm.
 Exhibitors will be in place from 3pm.
 Lots of interesting stands to browse through.
-AGM will start at 4pm approx. Members & exhibitors dinner: 8pm.
-(Dinner booking link will be in place later)
+AGM will start at 5pm approx. Members & exhibitors dinner: 8pm.

 Time: Saturday 8th June – Registration 8.30 am for 9 am start to 5.30 pm.